 Overview:

-This experiment is designed to find the identity of an unknown compound by determining its molecular weight.
-The compound is dissolved in cyclohexane, and then the freezing point of this solution is measured.
-The freezing point of the solution is lower than that of pure cyclohexane, and this temperature difference is used to calculate the molecular weight of the unknown compound.
+When a solid compound is dissolved in a solvent, the freezing point of the resulting solution is lower than that of the pure solvent.
+This phenomenon is known as freezing-point depression, and the change in temperature is directly related to the molecular weight of the solute.
+This experiment is designed to find the identity of an unknown compound by using the phenomenon of freezing-point depression to determine its molecular weight.
+The compound will be dissolved in cyclohexane, and the freezing point of this solution, as well as that of pure cyclohexane, will be measured.
+The difference between these two temperatures allows for the calculation of the molecular weight of the unknown substance.

 Principles:

 Certain properties of a solution differ from those of a pure solvent due to interactions that take place between the solute and solvent molecules.
-The properties that exhibit such changes are called the colligative properties, which include vapor-pressure lowering, boiling-point elevation, freezing-point depression, and changes in osmotic pressure.
+The properties that exhibit such changes are called the colligative properties and include vapor-pressure lowering, boiling-point elevation, freezing-point depression, and changes in osmotic pressure.
 These properties are dependent only upon the number of particles dissolved in the solvent, not on the identity of the particles.
 A particle, in this instance, is defined as an ion or a molecule.
-This experiment focuses on the phenomenon of freezing-point depression.
+This experiment focuses on the property of freezing-point depression.

 When a particular solute is dissolved in a solvent, the following expression holds true: